mpaulgreen/audit-query-mcp-server/README.md

 ./audit-query-mcp-server serve
 ```

+## Testing

+The OpenShift Audit Query MCP Server includes a comprehensive testing framework with multiple execution modes, unit tests, and integration tests.
+The testing suite is designed to validate all aspects of the system including command generation, validation, caching, parsing, and MCP protocol compliance.

+### Test Suite Overview

+The project includes **50+ test functions** across all packages with multiple execution modes:

+- **Unit Tests**: Individual component testing for each package
+- **Integration Tests**: End-to-end workflow testing
+- **Performance Tests**: Performance and scalability testing
+- **Security Tests**: Security validation and edge case testing
+- **Real Cluster Tests**: Actual OpenShift cluster connectivity testing

 ### Running Tests

+#### Using the Custom Test Runner

-The project includes a comprehensive test suite with multiple execution modes:
+The server provides a custom test runner with multiple execution modes:

-#### Basic Test Execution
 ```bash
 # Run all tests
 ./audit-query-mcp-server test -all